 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Desvenlafaxine is a prescription drug which is approved by the Food and Drug Administration (FDA) in the U.S. to treat major depressive disorder (MDD).
+Desvenlafaxine is a prescription drug which is FDA-approved to treat major depressive disorder (MDD).
 The full chemical name for the drug is desvenlafaxine succinate.

-Is this drug proven in clinical trials to reduce or eliminate depression?
-Does it cause severe side effects?
-Does it cause withdrawals?
-And how do real users rate it?
+But is this drug proven in clinical trials to reduce or eliminate depression?
+Does it cause uncomfortable side effects?
+Can it cause withdrawals?
+And how do real users rate and describe its effects?

 There have been a number of clinical trials evaluating the effectiveness of desvenlafaxine for reducing symptoms of depression.

-One such trial published in 2012 found desvenlafaxine to be effective for depressed patients.
+A 2012 clinical trial found desvenlafaxine to be effective in depressed patients.

-A medical review published in The Primary Care Companion journal evaluated the efficacy of desvenlafaxine for patients with major depression.
+A medical review published in The Primary Care Companion journal evaluated the efficacy of desvenlafaxine in patients with major depression.
 This review analyzed data from three clinical trials on the topic.

-Another meta-study published in 2010 concluded that desvenlafaxine was effective for treating depression and was slightly more effective than SSRI drugs, which is the drug class that represents most antidepressants.
+A 2010 meta-study concluded that desvenlafaxine was effective for treating depression and was slightly more effective than selective serotonin reuptake inhibitor (SSRI) drugs, which is the most common class of antidepressants.

-We will conclude from the available research that desvenlafaxine is effective for treating depression, which is unsurprising given that the medication is approved by the FDA for that indication.
+We can conclude from the available research that desvenlafaxine is effective for treating depression, which is unsurprising given that the medication is approved by the FDA for that indication.

-A clinical trial published in the Current Medical Research and Opinion journal documented that 5% more patients at a 100 milligram (mg) daily dose of desvenlafaxine had to drop out of the trial due to serious side effects when compared with those taking placebo pills.
+A clinical trial published in the Current Medical Research and Opinion journal documented that 5% more patients on desvenlafaxine at a 100 milligram (mg) dose had to drop out of the trial due to severe side effects than those taking placebo pills.

 Dizziness was the most commonly-reported side effect, and occurred 8% more frequently on desvenlafaxine than on placebo.
 Dry mouth occurred 9% more frequently, and constipation occurred 7% more frequently.